Lugaw

 Lugaw, also spelled lugao, is a Filipino glutinous rice dish or porridge.
 Lugaw may refer to various dishes, both savory and sweet.
 In Visayan regions, savory lugaw are collectively referred to as pospas.
 Lugaw is widely regarded as a comfort food in the Philippines.

+History

+According to the National Commission for Culture and the Arts, lugaw is one of the earliest historically-documented dishes in the Philippines.
+The Vocabulario de la lengua tagala (1613) by Fr.
+Pedro de San Buenaventura defines "logao" (Hispanized as "aroz guisado") as "rice mixed with [coconut] milk or water or of both (porridge)."

 Description

-Lugaw is traditionally made by boiling glutinous rice (Tagalog: malagkit; Visayan: pilit).
+Lugaw is traditionally made by boiling glutinous rice (Ilocano: diket ;Tagalog: malagkit; Visayan: pilit).
 Regular white rice may also be used if boiled with excess water.
 The basic version is sparsely spiced, usually only using salt, garlic, and ginger; or alternatively, sugar.
 Heartier versions are cooked in chicken, fish, pork or beef broth.
 It is regarded as a comforting and easy-to-digest food, typically prepared for breakfast and during cold and rainy weather.
 It is also commonly served to people who are sick or bedridden, and to very young children and the elderly.

 Lugaw is usually eaten hot or warm, since the gruel congeals if left to cool.
 It can be reheated by adding a little bit of water.
 Dessert versions can be eaten cold or even partly frozen.